ProtoconNet/protocon-general-doc/docs/sdk/python.rst

 * Mitum Currency
 * Mitum Blocksign
+* Mitum Blockcity

 | Note that this document introduces how to create operations only for Mitum Currency.

-| If you would like to check the way to create operations for Mitum Blocksign and the detail explanation for Mitum Currency, please refer to README of `mitum-py-util <https://github.com/ProtoconNet/mitum-py-util>`_.
+| If you would like to check the way to create operations for Mitum Blocksign / Blockcity and the detail explanation for Mitum Currency, please refer to README of `mitum-py-util <https://github.com/ProtoconNet/mitum-py-util>`_.

 ---------------------------------------------------
 Get Started